-The meeting shall be at a time and place designated by the Executive Committee and communicated in the Alamo , and other electronic communication.
+The meeting shall be at a time and place designated by the Executive Committee and communicated in the Alamo Gram, Chapter website and other electronic communications.

 Rule 2.
 Speaker's Gift

-Guest Speakers will be presented a paperweight, plaque, or appropriate gift.
+Guest Speakers will be presented a certificate of donation, paperweight, plaque, or appropriate gift.
 The cost of gifts will be included in the operating budget.
 The Program Committee will be responsible for arranging the purchase of the gifts.

 Rule 3.
 President's Gift